The existence of a spanning tree with leaf distance at least $d$ and leaf degree at most $k$ via the size or the spectral radius with respect to the minimum degree: Introduction

-The present paper is organized in the following way.
-In Section 2, we recall some well known results and show several lemmas.
-In Section 3, we show Theorems \ref{ta}, \ref{tb}, \ref{tc}, \ref{td} and \ref{te} in order.
-In Section 4, we propose two questions for further research.
+The present paper is organized as follows.
+In Section 2, we recall some well - known results and prove several lemmas.
+In Sections 3 and 4, we discuss the existence of spanning trees with leaf distance at least $d$ and leaf degree at most $k$ in graphs, respectively, with respect to the minimum degree.